What is Moodle?

 • Upload a cover image to be displayed in the Course Overview block

-Course format will determine the basic layout of your course.
+The course format will determine the basic layout of your course.

-• Single activity format (rarely used): oriented around a single activity, this format displays discussion topics as the central content of the course.
+• Single activity (rarely used): oriented around a single activity, this format displays discussion topics as the central content of the course.

-• Social format (rarely used): oriented around a single forum, this format displays discussion topics as the central content of the course.
+• Social (rarely used): oriented around a single forum, this format displays discussion topics as the central content of the course.

 All Moodle course sites are created with their visibility set to “Hide” so the course will not appear on any course listings, except to teachers of the course and administrators.